ooks-io/wowsim-stats/README.md

 Powered by [wowsims](https://github.com/wowsims/mop) and [nix](https://nixos.org/guides/how-nix-works/).

-## The how and why
+## About

-The wowsimcli tool consumes simulation inputs as RaidSimRequest in the protojson format.
+The wowsimcli tool consumes simulation inputs as RaidSimRequests in the protojson format.
 These input files can be exported from the [WowSims Web UI](https://wowsims.com).
 The core of this project is a workflow that automates simulation at scale.
 We use nix to programmatically compose the required protojson input files.
 A script then orchestrates the entire process: